pacav69/lastosbuilder-updates/lastbuilderinstructions.md

 ## For Lastbuilder20 Version 1.01

-## 1.0 Preparation for Last20 Build
+## 1.0 Preparation for Last20 Builder

 * Make sure to use an original untouched Microsoft ISO to base your build on, this will make the LivePE's stable, SysPrep's smaller and less debugging issues.